ThatKoalaGuy/CreditCardChecker/README.md

 # CreditCardChecker
-If you want instructions, check the [wiki] (https://github.com/ThatKoalaGuy/CreditCardChecker/wiki).
+If you want instructions, check the [wiki](https://github.com/ThatKoalaGuy/CreditCardChecker/wiki).